ShawnO86/cardGames/README.md

 As new cards are added to the hand an animation will play that shows the new card entering.

-Most of the data is handled using objects, which include:
+Most of the data is handled using objects of custom classes, which include:

 Card{suit, face}